Movatterモバイル変換

 Assists1,270 (4.4 apg)

-Dimitrios 'Dimitris' Diamantidis (Greek:Δημήτριος ΔιαμαντίδηςGreek pronunciation:[ðiˈmi.tɾisðʝa.maˈdi.ðis]; born 6 May 1980) is a retired Greek professionalbasketball player, who spent the last twelve seasons of hisEuroLeague career withPanathinaikos.
-Widely regarded as the greatest European player ever to grace the game,[a] he marked his era by being the most versatile player in the EuroLeague,[2] serving as an inspiration to a whole generation of young European stars.[b]
+Dimitrios 'Dimitris' Diamantidis (Greek:Δημήτριος ΔιαμαντίδηςGreek pronunciation:[ðiˈmi.tɾisðʝa.maˈdi.ðis]; born 6 May 1980) is a retired Greek professionalbasketball player, who spent most of hisEuroLeague career withPanathinaikos.
+Widely considered one of the greatest players in the history of European basketball,[a] he marked his era by being the most versatile player in the EuroLeague,[2] serving as an inspiration to the following generation of young European superstars.[b]
 Diamantidis is the only Greek player who is a member of both theEuroLeague 2000–2010 All-Decade Team[11] and theEuroLeague 2010–2020 All-Decade Team.[12]
 In 2016, Diamantidis was honored with the highest European award, being named as aEuroLeague Legend for his career accomplishments.
-In 2025, he was voted by the fans as the Greatest Basketball Player in Euroleague’s 25th Anniversary.
+In 2025, he was voted by the fans as the Greatest Basketball Player in EuroLeague’s 25th Anniversary.

 Amidst a long series of"derbies of the eternal enemies", opposing Panathinaikos andOlympiacos Piraeus, Diamantidis thrived, as he faced Olympiacos every year for twelve consecutive seasons, including in eleven Greek League Finals, six Greek Cup Finals, and aEuroLeague semifinal.
 He won nineGreek League and tenGreek Cup titles, alongside fourGreek League Finals MVP and a record sixGreek League MVP awards, as well as twoGreek Cup MVP awards.
 Diamantidis' personal friendship and rivalry with Olympiacos starVassilis Spanoulis was at the center of attention throughout six Greek League Finals and three Greek Cup Finals encounters.
 Diamantidis' self-effacing psyche[14] helped relieve tension between the two powerhouses, when he retired in 2016.[15]